renerocksai/rrisc/docs/fpgafun.md

 ![](runlight.timing.png)

-So, ler's see it in action!
+So, let's see it in action!

 <div class="embed-container">
   <iframe